Northrop Grumman B-21 Raider: Flight and testing

-The test program is managed by the U.S. Air Force Test Center and the 412th Test Wing's B-21 Combined Test Force, which includes Northrop Grumman personnel.
+The test program is managed by the US Air Force Test Center and the 412th Test Wing's B-21 Combined Test Force, which includes Northrop Grumman personnel.
 The B-21 took its maiden flight on 10 November 2023.
 On 17 January 2024, the B-21 flew its second publicly acknowledged test flight, from Edwards Air Force Base.
 By September 2024, three test aircraft were in service: one performing one or two flight tests per week, and the others involved in ground tests.
 On 11 September 2025, the second B-21 conducted its maiden flight.

+In April 2026, the USAF released photographs confirming that the B-21 was capable of being refueled in-flight by a KC-135.